jaguardado123/3326-lab-04/README.md

 # Lab Assignment 04

-In this lab you will practice writing Java code to convert data types.
+In this lab you will practice writing Java code to **convert data types**.

 Same as the previous labs, you need to set up your workspace (class and main() method).

 ## Let's get started!

-First, let's look at the name of our .java file in the src/ directory and name our class accordingly and remember to make it **public**.
+First, let's look at the name of our .java file in the `src/` directory and name our class accordingly and remember to make it `public`.
 Next, **create your main() method inside your class**.

 Now let's begin!